mishra-adarsh/Calculator-Program/README.md

 # Calculator-Program
-This repository is a calculator program. &lt;br> It make's my resume better.
+This repository is a calculator program. <br>
+It make's my resume better.